 Meet the Biggest Machines in the World

-It may seem that the modern era is characterised by a drive towards nanotechnology: making gadgets so small that they can fit on a fingertip, or even inside human veins.
+It may seem that the modern era is characterised by a drive towards nanotechnology.
+Making gadgets so small that they can fit on a fingertip, or even inside human veins.
 Nevertheless, it is important to note that in the modern day, technology is also getting bigger.
-You might be surprised by the sheer scale of the world’s biggest machines, as well as by their power and by the amazing things that they can achieve.
+You might be surprised by the sheer scale of some of the biggest machines in the world.
+As well as by their power and by the amazing things that they can achieve.

 What is the largest machine in the world?
 Meet the LHC

-Some of the world’s other largest machines: the Bagger excavators
+Some of the world’s other biggest machines: the Bagger excavators

 The world’s largest transport machinery